filakhtov/gentoo-use-docs/dev-libs/gobject-introspection.md

 # dev-libs/gobject-introspection

 ### cairo
 Pass the `--with-cairo` option to the configure script.
-This flag only works when a `test` flag is also enabled.
+This flag only makes sense when a `test` flag is enabled.
 Use a Cairo library to enable building and executing additional test cases.

 This flag should be normally disabled.